 Specific Program Requirements

-3. To earn hours, Cosmetology students must be physically present in the laboratory.
+- To earn hours, Cosmetology Instructor students must be physically present in the laboratory.
 When leaving a laboratory, students must clock out.

-5. Students should be physically able to use cosmetology equipment such as clippers and shears and able to stand for long periods of time.
+- Students should be able to use cosmetology equipment such as clippers and shears and be able to stand for prolonged periods with or without reasonable accommodations.

-6. Applicants of the Cosmetology Instructor program should hold a current North Carolina State Board of Cosmetic Arts Cosmetologist license.
+- Applicants of the Cosmetology Instructor program should hold a current NC Board of Cosmetic Arts Examiners Cosmetologist license